Meghan Markle’s Birthday Message To Prince Louis Drops Instagram A Giant ‘Hint’

 ????????????????
 The Duke and Duchess of Sussex are marking #CommonwealthDay by celebrating the diverse community of Canadians living around the UK.
 Le duc et la duchesse de Sussex marquent la #JournéeduCommonwealth en célébrant les diverses communautés de Canadiens habitant le R.-U. ????
 PA/Kensington Palace

 Meghan herself underwent a marked transformation as she transitioned from Hollywood actress to royal.
-Alongside ditching a wardrobe of jeans and tanks in favor of royal-appropriate shift dresses, hats, and court shoes, the actress was forced to shut down her Instagram and Twitter accounts.
-Celebrities like Kim Kardashian and Ariana Grande may leave heartfelt comments or emojis on fellow celebrity Instagram accounts, but kisses and hugs are rarely seen from royal figures.
+Alongside ditching a wardrobe of jeans and tank tops in favor of royal-appropriate shift dresses, hats, and court shoes, the actress was forced to shut down her Instagram and Twitter accounts.
+Celebrities like Kim Kardashian and Ariana Grande may leave heartfelt comments or emoji on fellow celebrity Instagram accounts, but kisses and hugs are rarely seen from royal figures.

-Social media activity for Markle now appears limited to @sussexroyal.
+Markle’s social media activity now appears limited to @sussexroyal.
 The account has already caused controversy.
 Its April launch came with accusations that @sussexroyal had been “[stolen]”, per Cosmopolitan.
-A British driving instructor named Kevin Keiley claims to have had the Instagram handle taken without his permission.
+A British driving instructor named Kevin Keiley claimed to have had the Instagram handle taken without his permission.

-Less about the controversy and more about Meghan possibly breaking royal protocol, today’s @sussexroyal activity is nonetheless making headlines.
+As it is less about the controversy and more about Meghan possibly breaking royal protocol, today’s @sussexroyal activity is nonetheless making headlines.